TextExpander Too Expensive? 5 Alternatives Worth Considering in 2026

 - Linux support — TextExpander has none

-- Simpler pricing — one plan, no per-seat markup
+- Simpler pricing — one subscription, no per-seat markup; AI metered separately

 Where TextExpander still wins: